 # Tools

 The `TOOLS:` section defines the external capabilities available to an agent.
-Each tool declares a typed signature (parameters and return type), an optional execution binding (HTTP, MCP, sandbox, or lambda), and metadata that guides the LLM's tool selection.
+Each tool declares a typed signature (parameters and return type), an optional execution binding, and metadata that guides the LLM's tool selection.

 ## Tool declaration syntax